 Preferred Method of Communication: Email

 If you owned a business, what kind of business would it be?
-I would own a restaurant.
+I would work in youth development through horses and other livestock.
+I would give kids the opportunity to participate in 4-H and other programs while gaining independence.